glennvhalado/landing-page/README.md

 # landing-page
-Just a simple landing page, use bootstrap
+Just a simple landing page, using bootstrap